10 Ways You Can Help Your Personal Injury Case

 Some cases can take much longer than others to come to an end.
 For that reason, keeping a written record of everything related to your accident can be extremely beneficial in case the details become fuzzy over time.
 You can include anything in your written record from the pain you were feeling on a certain day to what the other party said to you at the scene of the accident.
 The more detailed the better.
 For example, if, after the accident, it takes you an hour to get ready for work because of physical injury instead of the 30 minutes it used to take, documenting that will help prove your damages.

 6. Avoid Posting on Social Media

 Even though you may want to talk about something seemingly innocent regarding your accident on social media, don’t.
 Insurance companies and opposing legal teams will look for every way they can to minimize the value of your personal injury claim.
 The best way to help your case overall is to limit using social media while your case is active.
-Try to keep your activity to a bare minimum of just liking photos, sharing news articles, or wishing others well.
+Try to keep your activity to a bare minimum: just liking photos, sharing news articles, or wishing others well.
 To learn more about how to be responsible with your social media during your case check out our article on 7 Simple Ways to Protect Your Privacy and Social Media from Snooping Insurance Companies After an Accident.

 7. Supply All Requested Documents on Time